BrycePaule/Champ-Select-Analyser/README.md

 <b> Use: </b>
 <br>
-Default use runs all 3 major functions
+Default use runs all 3 major functions (scrape, edit and match)

 `-d` or `-download` downloads champlist + splash arts <br>
 `-e` or `-edit` edits splashes for usability <br>